Brittle Minds, Fixable Activations: Understanding Belief Representations in Language Models: Experimental Setup

 \subsection{Dataset}

-Following \citet{zhu2024language} we use the BigToM benchmark \citep{gandhi2024understanding}.
-BigToM is constructed using GPT-4 \citep{achiam2023gpt} to populate causal templates and combine elements from these templates.
-Each causal template is set up with a \textit{context} and a description of the \textit{protagonist} (e.g. \textit{``Noor is working as a barista [\dots]''}), a \textit{desire} (\textit{``Noor wants to make a cappuccino''}), a \textit{percept} (\textit{``Noor grabs a milk pitcher and fills it with oat milk''}), and a \textit{belief} (\textit{``Noor believes that the pitcher contains oat milk''}).
-The state of the world is changed by a causal event (\textit{``A coworker swaps the oat milk in the pitcher with almond milk''}).
+We use BigToM \citep{gandhi2024understanding}, a question-answering dataset constructed by populating causal templates and combining elements from these templates.
+Each causal template is set up with a \textit{context} and a description of the \textit{protagonist} (e.g. \textit{``Noor is working as a barista [\dots]''}, see Story in \Cref{fig:probing-dataset}), a \textit{desire} (\textit{``Noor wants to make a cappuccino''}), a \textit{percept} (\textit{``Noor grabs a milk pitcher and fills it with oat milk''}), and a \textit{belief} (\textit{``Noor believes that the pitcher contains oat milk''}).
+The state of the world is changed by a \textit{causal event} (\textit{``A coworker swaps the oat milk in the pitcher with almond milk''}).
 The dataset constructs different conditions by changing the percepts of the protagonist after the causal event, which will result in different beliefs.
-In this work, we focus on the \textit{Forward Belief} setting proposed by \citep{zhu2024language} in which models have to infer the belief of the protagonist given the percepts of the causal event, $P(\mathrm{belief}|\mathrm{percepts})$.
+Similar to \citep{zhu2024language}, we focus on the \textit{Forward Belief} setting in which models have to infer the belief of the protagonist given the percepts of the causal event, $P(\mathrm{belief}|\mathrm{percepts})$.
 We report additional details in \Cref{app:bigtom}

-\paragraph{Probing datasets} We consider two probing datasets: $\mathcal{D}_p^P = \{x^{(i)}_p, z^{(i)}_p\}$, where the labels $z^{(i)}_p$ correspond to ground-truth beliefs from the \textit{protagonist} perspective, and $\mathcal{D}_o^P = \{x^{(i)}_o, z^{(i)}_o\}$, where the labels $z^{(i)}_o$ reflect the perspective of an omniscient \textit{oracle}. $\mathcal{D}_p^P$ and $\mathcal{D}_o^P$ are built by pairing each story in BigToM with a belief statement, as shown in \Cref{fig:probing-dataset}.
-After prompting the model with a story-belief pair we cache the residual stream activations at the final token position for all residual streams (\Cref{fig:probe}).
+\paragraph{Probing Datasets} We consider two probing datasets: $\mathcal{D}_p^P = \{x^{(i)}_p, z^{(i)}_p\}$, where the labels $z^{(i)}_p$ correspond to ground-truth beliefs from the \textit{protagonist} perspective, and $\mathcal{D}_o^P = \{x^{(i)}_o, z^{(i)}_o\}$, where the labels $z^{(i)}_o$ reflect the perspective of an omniscient \textit{oracle}. $\mathcal{D}_p^P$ and $\mathcal{D}_o^P$ are built by pairing each story in BigToM with a belief statement, as shown in \Cref{fig:probing-dataset}.
+After prompting the model with a story-belief pair $x$ we cache the residual stream activations $f_l(x)$ at the final token position for all residual streams (see \Cref{fig:probe}).